 The opportunities listed on AggieServe are provided by our community partners and can range from youth mentoring organizations, senior citizen facilities, environmental groups, museums, community revitalization, cultural art endeavors, and everything between.

 “Service” can mean different things to different people, so these definitions might help if you see them on the site.

 Volunteer Opportunities Fair

 Like to serve but prefer to do things face-to-face?
 Check out the Volunteer Opportunities Fair (VOF) which gives you time to talk with many different community agencies who are looking for volunteers.

-The VOF is held on campus each September and February.Learn More about VOFCommunity Agency Online Registration
+The VOF is held on campus each fall.Learn More about VOFCommunity Agency Online Registration

 Spotlight Service Events and Opportunities